 Moving to a sustainable future

-In August 2025 Wesley House will be moving from its Jesus Lane site to alternative premises within central Cambridge.
+In August 2025 Wesley House will be moving from its Jesus Lane site to St Giles Court in central Cambridge.
 The move enables the college to secure its long term sustainability and develop new patterns of work for the changing needs of theological education.

 Our worldwide mission